 - The graduates of the BSEE program will be working as effective team members possessing excellent oral and written communication skills, and assuming technical and managerial leadership roles throughout their career.

-The curriculum map for the Electrical Engineering program can be found on Oregon Tech Catalog.
+The curriculum map for the Electrical Engineering program can be found on the catalog web page on the Oregon Tech website, www.oit.edu/catalog.